AutoSOTA: An End-to-End Automated Research System for State-of-the-Art AI Model Discovery: Introduction

 Recent progress suggests that this goal is increasingly plausible, but existing efforts remain incomplete.
 Traditional automated machine learning (AutoML)\cite{barbudo2023eight,he2021automl,karmaker2021automl,li2025agentexpt} systems have demonstrated the value of hyperparameter tuning and architecture search, while newer LLM-based systems have shown impressive capabilities in code generation, debugging, and restricted forms of algorithm discovery.
 At the same time, emerging autonomous AI scientist systems have begun to explore broader research workflows.
-However, most existing approaches still operate on relatively narrow problem formulations.
+However, a critical limitation persists: existing frameworks are severely constrained by narrow problem formulations.
 For instance, even the latest iterative frameworks like AutoResearch\cite{karpathy2026autoresearch} strictly confine the agent to improving a single bounded code module within a sanitized sandbox, entirely sidestepping the complexities of environment setup.
-They typically do not solve the full end-to-end problem of starting from an unstructured research paper, recovering the corresponding executable environment, reproducing the reported baseline, and then performing valid, open-ended methodological reflection under realistic constraints.
-This gap motivates the need for an end-to-end automated AI research system that can bridge unstructured literature, experiment environments setup, and high-level reflection in a single closed-loop framework.
+They structurally fail to address the full end-to-end problem of starting from an unstructured research paper, recovering the corresponding executable environment, reproducing the reported baseline, and then performing valid, open-ended methodological reflection under realistic constraints.
+Overcoming this precise gap constitutes the primary motivation for our work: developing an end-to-end automated AI research system that can bridge unstructured literature, experiment environments setup, and high-level reflection in a single closed-loop framework.